Hay: Fertilization and weed control

-Bales

-Small Bales
+Baling

 Small square bales are made in two main variations.
-The smaller "two tie" (two twines to hold the bale together) or larger "three-tie" (three twines to hold the bale together).
+The smaller "two-tie" (two twines to hold the bale together) or larger "three-tie" (three twines to hold the bale together).
 They vary in size within both groups but are generally popular in different markets.
 The smaller two-tie bales are favored in the hobby animal market and are preferred for their convenient size.
 The larger, three-tie bales are favored by producers wanting to export bales because of the increase of efficiency in transportation and also by customers for a better price per ton.
 The two-tie small bales are the original form factor of hay bales.
-Balers for both types of small bales are still manufactured, as well as stackers, bundlers and accumulators for handling them.
-There are also some farms that still use equipment manufactured over 50 years ago to produce small bales.
+Balers for both types of small bales are still manufactured, as well as stackers, bundlers and bale accumulators for handling them.
+Some farms still use equipment manufactured over 50 years ago to produce small bales.
 The small bale remains part of overall ranch lore and tradition with "hay bucking" competitions still held for fun at many rodeos and county fairs.
 Small square bales are often stacked mechanically or by hand in a crisscrossed fashion sometimes called a "haystack", "rick" or "hayrick".
-Rain tends to wash nutrition out of hay and can cause spoilage or mold; hay in small square bales is particularly susceptible to this.
-Small bales are therefore often stored in a haymow or hayshed.
-Haystacks built outside are often protected by tarpaulins.
+Rain tends to wash nutrition out of hay and can cause spoilage or mold; hay in small square bales is particularly susceptible.
+Small bales are, therefore, often stored in a haymow or hayshed.
+Haystacks built outside are usually protected by tarpaulins.
 If this is not done, the top two layers of the stack are often lost to rot and mold, and if the stack is not arranged in a proper haystack, moisture can seep even deeper into the stack.
-The rounded shape and tighter compaction of round bales make them less susceptible to spoilage, as the water is less likely to penetrate into the bale.
-The addition of net wrap, which is not used on square bales, offers even greater weather resistance.

-People who keep small numbers of animals may prefer small bales that can be handled by one person without machinery.
-There is also a risk that hay bales may be moldy, or contain decaying carcasses of small creatures that were accidentally killed by baling equipment and swept up into the bale, which can produce toxins such as botulinum toxin.
-Both can be deadly to non-ruminant herbivores, such as horses, and when this occurs, the entire contaminated bale generally is thrown out, another reason some people continue to support the market for small bales.
+The rounded shape and tighter compaction of round bales make them less susceptible to spoilage, as the water is less likely to penetrate the bale.
+Adding net wrap, which is not used on square bales, offers even more weather resistance.
+People who keep small numbers of animals may prefer small bales that one person can handle without machinery.
+There is also a risk that hay bales may be moldy or contain decaying carcasses of tiny creatures accidentally killed by baling equipment and swept up into the bale, producing toxins such as botulinum toxin.
+Both can be deadly to non-ruminant herbivores such as horses, and when this occurs, the entire contaminated bale generally is thrown out, another reason some people continue to support the market for small bales.